kostyaBoss/sdl_evolution/proposals/0296-Update-video-streaming-capabilities-during-ignition-cycle.md

 ## Impact on existing code

 * SDL core needs to be updated to support described logic and new APIs.
-* Java Suite and iOS proxy libraries would require updates related to dynamic resolution switching.
+* Java Suite and iOS proxy libraries would require updates related to dynamic resolution switching and new APIs.
 * HMI need to be updated to handle only supported VSCs received from Mobile application.

 ## Alternatives considered

-1. Implement scaling of video frame completely at HMI.
+Implement scaling of video frame completely at HMI.
 This approach has the following drawbacks:
   - aspect ratio remains the same
-  - size of UI elements couldn't be adjusted for a smaller resolution and hence became unusable
+  - size of touchable UI elements couldn't be adjusted for a smaller resolution and hence became unusable